navyjosh/Open-Gift-Exchange/README.md

 ### 1. Google OAuth
 ⚠️ Authentication is still in early stages.

-This project currently is using Google's OAuth 2.0.
-You will need to set this up if you want to use this app as it stands.
-Feel free to contribute other authentication methods such as e-mail and password.
+This project currently supports credential authentication through NextAuth as well as Google's OAuth 2.0.
 Here's a [link to google support page](https://support.google.com/googleapi/answer/6158849?hl=en) on how to set this up.
-It only takes a few minutes.

 ### 2. Stand up your PostgreSQL DB
 You will need a postgres db up and running to support the backend of this application.
 Here's a simple `docker-compose.yml` that will stand one up for dev environment.